Common Causes Of Clogged Drains & How To Fix Drain Clogs

-- Start by pouring one gallon of hot water followed by 1/2 cup baking soda and then wait a few minutes before mixing one cup vinegar with one cup hot water and pouring that in last.
+- Start by pouring one gallon of hot water followed by 1/2 cup of baking soda and then wait a few minutes before mixing one cup of vinegar with one cup of hot water and pouring that in last.
 This mixture is also good for occasional at-home pipe cleaning.

 - If you suspect the clog is in the p-trap (that U-shaped piece of pipe under most sinks), turn the water off to the sink and place a bucket under the pipe before unscrewing the joints at either end of the U.